Dingyijiang1/PeterJiangDingyi.github.io/_pages/about.md

 <img src="images/TJU.png" width = "100" height = "100" alt="" align=center />
 <img src="images/HKUST.png" width = "230" height = "170" alt="" align=center />

-# 💬Why I want to be an AI Ph.D.
+# 💬Why I want to apply for AI Ph.D.

 Now I am applying for an AI-related Ph.D.
 My research interests lie within the realm of Artificial Intelligence (AI), such as NLP, GAN, AIGC, as well as AI fairness and ethic.
 I truly believe that as time progresses, people will increasingly embrace the incredible general AI, which has the potential to reshape our world in profound ways.